JetBrains/intellij-ui-test-robot/README.md

 ![official JetBrains project](https://jb.gg/badges/official.svg)

+This library allows you to write and execute UI tests among IntelliJ Idea.
+You can test your Plugin.

+## Quick Start
+First we need to launch the IDE.
+Because the `runIdeForUiTests` task is blocking, we can run it as an asynchronous process:

+`./gradlew ui-test-example:clean ui-test-example:runIdeForUiTests &`

+Next, we can start the tests.
+Because they run locally, you must be sure the Welcome Frame is visible on the screen:

+`./gradlew ui-test-example:test`

+Or, just run all tasks together with one command:

+`./gradlew ui-test-example:clean ui-test-example:runIdeForUiTests & ./gradlew ui-test-example:test`

 ## Remote-Robot
 The Remote-Robot library is inspired by Selenium WebDriver.
 It supports IntelliJ IDEA since version `2018.3`.